 Even after you are criticizing behaviours and not your person as a whole, you must also ensure you are specific about what you’re criticizing and I mean very specific.
 That is instead of saying “poor communication is a reason why my relationships keep having a bad end,” you should specify what poor communication actually means in that context like I don’t listen enough or I don’t fully express what I have in mind.

-Communication and other broad terms are difficult to improve as against working on something specific like expressing yourself better.
+Communication and other broad terms are difficult to improve as opposed to working on something specific like expressing your feelings clearly.
 You can take it even further.
 The more specific you are about what is wrong, the better you are at fixing it.